 This course will provide an overview of biology as it relates to forensics.
 Topics will include sources and analysis of biological evidence, serology, species identification, identification of biological fluids, blood group typing, DNA extraction, DNA amplification, and electrophoresis.
-Laboratory activities will reinforce the concepts taught in lecture and provide hands-on experience with techniques.
+Laboratory activities will reinforce the concepts taught in lectures and provide hands-on experience with techniques.
 Integrates laboratory and classroom work.
 Prerequisites: BIO 304/311, 303/309, CHE 202/211.
-Offered: Fall exploitation will be examined.
-The course reviews conservation strategies to maintain biodiversity for future generations.
-This course provides students with the scientific literacy necessary to make informed decisions about topics such as species conservation, and ecosystem management.
-Prerequisites: BIO 103 & 104.
-Offered: Irregularly
+Offered: Fall